stratolinux/grav/README.md

-# grav
+# stratolinux grav
-docker container running grav
+grav running in a container.

+grav can be found [here](https://getgrav.org)